CLASH OF GIANTS

-In our trading room we trade only with the trend and we use support and resistance as a filter (the next paragraph will explain why).
-In general, trends are profitable pieces of price movement but they occur less often and Forex traders need to know when to trade them and when to be cautious, because consolidation zones can eat up a lot of that profitability during trends.
+In our trading room, we trade only with the trend and we use to support and resistance as a filter (the next paragraph will explain why).
+In general, trends are profitable pieces of price movement but they occur less often and Forex traders need to know when to trade them and when to be cautious because consolidation zones can eat up a lot of that profitability during trends.

-When price approaches and/or reaches a S&R, then there is decent to high probability that price will “respect” that level.
+When price approaches and/or reaches an S&R, then there is decent to the high probability that price will “respect” that level.

 a) How high is the percentage that S&R will gain respect?
 This is impossible to calculate as there are too many occurrences, but definitely high enough that everyone wants to consider some of them in their trading plan.